JuliaLang/julia/README.md

 <a name="Source-Download-and-Compilation"/>
 ## Source Download and Compilation

+First, make sure you have all the [required dependencies](#Required-Build-Tools-External-Libraries) installed.
-First, acquire the source code by cloning the git repository:
+Then, acquire the source code by cloning the git repository:

     git clone git://github.com/JuliaLang/julia.git